NoYzE1/PyDuplicateLinker/README.md

-# hash_files.py
+# PyDuplicateLinker
-A python script to recursively create md5 hashes from files in folder
+A python script to recursively create md5 hashes from files in folder and a linker-script to hardlink duplicate files.